palantir/gradle-consistent-versions/README.md

  include 'tracing-servlet'
  include 'tracing-undertow'
 ```

+### Scala
+By default, this plugin will apply the constraints from `versions.props` to _all_ configurations.
+To exclude a configuration from receiving the constraints, you can add it to `excludeConfigurations`, configurable through the `versionRecommendations` extension (in the root project):

+    versionRecommendations {
+        excludeConfigurations 'zinc'
+    }

 ## Migration
 Using a combination of automation and some elbow grease, we've migrated ~150 projects from `nebula.dependency-recommender` to `com.palantir.consistent-version`: